-EURid, a registry for .eu internet domains, has confirmed the decision to revoke .eu domain names belonging to UK registrants after the UK leaves European Union.
-The revocation will happen whether the UK exits with or without a deal.
+EURid, a registry for .eu internet domains, has previously intended to revoke .eu domain names belonging to UK registrants after the UK leaves European Union.
+The revocation was meant to happen whether the UK exits with or without a deal.

 .eu domains in a 'no-deal' scenario